 6.54.1 Applicability of language

-Spark is a rich language and provides facilities for a wide range of application areas.
+SPARK provides facilities for a wide range of application areas.
 Because some areas are specialized, it is likely that a programmer not versed in a special area might misuse features for that area.
 For example, the use of tasking features for concurrent programming requires knowledge of this domain.

 6.54.2 Guidance to language users